Installing MVS 3.8

 Add New DASD Volumes to the Hercules Configuration File

 So, the new volumes are placed online and job MVS00 continues to complete two additional tasks.
 First it replaces the JES2 member of SYS1.PROCLIB, adding the dataset SYSC.PROCLIB on the SYSCPK volume into the concatenation of PROC libraries.
 This change will not take effect until JES2 is restarted, but that is not immediately necessary.
 Second it imports a User Catalog on SYSCPK into the Master Catalog and sets up an Alias so that the datasets on SYSCPK can be accessed.
-So you should now notice a highlighted message on the MVS console that needs a reply:

 The output from the job - MVS00 - will be be printed to the emulated Hercules device and the output will be available in the prt00e.txt file in the mvs directory.
 You may open the file to examine the output with a text editor or viewer, or you may still use condcode.rexx (or condcode.pl) to check the condition codes.
 You may have also noticed that one of the usermods we applied - the one that installed the IEFACTRT program - is printing step completion codes on the MVS console.
 The CCI001C messages are from this program and the information they are displaying is: